Columbia Basin Project: Feeder Canal, North and Dry Falls Dams, Banks Lake

-Irrigation of the Columbia Basin
+Irrigation

 When it was built, Grand Coulee Dam was the largest dam in the world, but it was only part of the irrigation project.
 Additional dams were built at the north and south ends of Grand Coulee, the dry canyon south of Grand Coulee Dam, allowing the coulee to be filled with water pumped up from the Columbia River.
 The resulting reservoir, called Banks Lake, is about 30 mi long.
 Banks Lake serves as the CBP's initial storage reservoir.
 Additional canals, siphons, and reservoirs were built south of Bank Lake, reaching over 100 mi.
 Water is lifted 280 ft from Lake Roosevelt to feed the massive network.

 The total amount of the Columbia flow that is diverted into the CBP at Grand Coulee varies a little from year to year, and is currently about 3.0 million acre-feet.
 This is about 3.8 percent of the Columbia's average flow as measured at the Grand Coulee dam.
 This amount is larger than the combined annual flows of the nearby Yakima, Wenatchee, and Okanogan rivers.
 There were plans to double the area of irrigated land, according to tour guides at the dam, over the next several decades.
 However, the Bureau of Reclamation website states that no further development is anticipated, with 671000 acre irrigated out of the original 1100000 acre planned.

 Interest in completing the Columbia Basin Project's 1100000 acre has grown in the late 20th and early 21st centuries.
 One reason for the renewed interest is the substantial depletion of the Odessa aquifer.
 Agricultural operations within the CBP's boundaries but outside the developed portion have for decades used groundwater pumped from the Odessa aquifer to irrigate crops.

-Unintended consequences
+Hydroelectric power

 Hydroelectricity was not the primary goal of the project, but during World War II the demand for electricity in the region boomed.
 The Hanford nuclear reservation was built just south of the project and aluminum smelting plants flocked to the Columbia Basin.
 A new power house was built at the Grand Coulee Dam, starting in the late sixties, that tripled the generating capacity.
 Part of the dam had to be blown up and re-built to make way for the new generators.
 Electricity is now transmitted to Canada and as far south as San Diego.